 Yes.
 BHCC offers flexible scheduling.
 You can take classes in the day, evening, or weekend, at any of our campuses or satellite locations.
 You can also take courses via the World Wide Web and through our Center for Self-Directed Learning.
 There is free shuttle bus service between the Charlestown and Chelsea campuses.

 Remember that you must be enrolled in 12 credits during the Fall and Spring semesters in order to maintain your F-1 visa.
 If you feel you need to withdraw from any of these courses, you must get direct authorization from an International Advisor BEFORE withdrawing, or you will be out of status.
 Please consult an International Student advisor if you feel registering for or completing 12 credits will be difficult for any reason.
-Also, please note that the International Center is required to immediately notify the Bureau of Citizenship and Immigration Services when students drop below full time status without previous authorization from the International Student Advisor.
+Also, please note that the International Center is required to immediately notify the Student and Exchange Visitor Program (SEVP) when students drop below full time status without previous authorization from the International Student Advisor.

 Get help as soon as you begin to think you might need it.
 You can receive tutoring free of charge in most subjects at the Tutoring and Academic Support Center.
 See your professors during their posted office hours for advice and assistance.
 Get help early; don’t wait until late in the semester.